rybarska/ft_irc/README.md

 Any password storage, verification, or data transmission in this project should be considered **insecure** and vulnerable to common attacks (e.g., sniffing, spoofing, replay, brute force).

 The focus of this project is on learning how IRC-like protocols and server/client architecture work — **not** on implementing production-grade security.

----

-> 🛡️ *I understand these limitations and know how to implement secure systems with the proper tools — but this project’s rules prohibit doing so.*